xbmc/xbmc/XBMC/project/Win32BuildSetup/readme.txt

 Usage:
 1) Copy the microsoft runtime dlls msvcp71.dll and msvcr71.dll into dependencies\
-2) Copy all plugins, skins and scripts you wish to include into the Add_* folders
+2) Copy all plugins, skins and scripts you wish to include into the Add_* folders Currently the following items are included:
+   - The Apple Movie Trailers script
+   - The Apple Movie Trailers Lite video plugin
+   - The SVN Repo Installer program plugin
+   - A favourites.xml pointing to the SVN Repo Installer
+   - The MediaStream skin

 3) Run BuildSetup.bat in project\Win32BuildSetup
 4) Watch the screen, maybe you're asked for input
 5) Wait...
 Wait...
 Wait...